Sighmantaneous/soc_d-v_project/index.md

 categories: demo
 ---

 For this project we have to demonstrate our understanding of VGA output using the BASYS 3 Xilinx board and the vivado software suite.
-Demonstrating a understanding of timers as well aa how to display 12bit colours via VGA.
+Demonstrating a understanding of timers as well as how to display 12bit colours via VGA.

 ## **My VGA Design Edit**
-Introduce your own design idea.
-Consider how complex/achievabble this might be or otherwise.
-Reference any research you do online (use hyperlinks).

 For my Project I wanted to combine both of the colour cycle and colour stripe template in order to create a program that cycles through a selection of National flags that I created.

 ### **Schematic of project**